-- Pollution prevention staff manage recycling programs and work with staff to reduce waste generation and to promote sustainable acquisition. - Radiological engineering staff provide radiological characterization support to generators and waste service representatives, develop tools to help ensure compliance with facility safety and transportation, and provide packaging support requirements. - Waste acceptance and disposition staff review and approve waste characterization methods, accept waste from generator areas into Transportation and Waste Management Division storage areas, review waste disposal paperwork to ensure compliance with the disposal facility's waste acceptance criteria, certify waste packages, and coordinate off-site disposition of UT-Battelle's newly generated waste. - Waste service representatives provide technical support to waste generators to properly manage waste by assisting in identifying, characterizing, packaging, and certifying wastes for disposal. - The waste-handling team performs wastepacking operations and conducts inspections of waste items, areas, and containers. - The transportation management team ensures that both on-site and off-site packaging and transportation activities are performed in a safe, efficient, and compliant manner. - The hazardous material spill response team is the first line of response to hazardous material spills at ORNL and controls and contains spills until the situation is stabilized.
+- Waste management staff manage recycling and waste minimization programs and work with other staff to reduce waste generation. - Radiological engineering staff provide radiological characterization support to generators and waste services representatives, develop tools to help ensure compliance with facility safety and transportation requirements, and provide packaging support. - Waste acceptance and disposition staff review and approve waste characterization methods, accept waste from generator areas into Transportation and Waste Management Division storage areas, review waste disposal paperwork to ensure compliance with the disposal facility's waste acceptance criteria, certify waste packages, and coordinate off-site disposition of UT-Battelle's newly generated waste. - Waste services representatives provide technical support to waste generators to properly manage waste by assisting in identifying, characterizing, packaging, and certifying wastes for disposal. - The waste-handling team performs wastepacking operations and conducts inspections of waste items, areas, and containers. - The transportation management team ensures that both on- and off-site packaging and transportation activities are performed in a safe, efficient, and compliant manner. - The hazardous material spill response team is the first line of response to hazardous material spills at ORNL and controls and contains spills until the situation is stabilized.

 5.2.1.4.
-Site Sustainability
+Operational Efficiency and Energy Management Overview